CsabaDu/CsabaDu.DynamicTestData/_xUnit/README.md

 **Readability**:
 - The `TestCase` property of the TestData types is designed to create a literal test description to display in Visual Studio Test Explorer when using as `TheoryData` element.

-**xUnit Integration**:
+**xUnit Integration** (Updated v1.2.0):
 - Easy to integrate with xUnit framework.
-- Seamlessly create `TheoryData` instances and add the converted test data to it for use in parameterized tests.
+- Seamlessly create `TheoryData`-derived `TheoryTestData` instances and add the converted test data to it for use in parameterized tests.

 **Portability**:
 - Besides xUnit support and dependency, easy to integrate with other test frameworks as well.